Goldie: Television appearances

-On 24 August 2012, he appeared in the Channel 4 documentary Idris Elba's How Clubbing Changed the World (hosted by Idris Elba) to explain how he invented the revolutionary technique of time stretching by misusing an Ultra-Harmonizer, which is usually used for guitars.
-He then went on to say that when he crossed this with digital breakbeat, the sound evolved from jungle into drum and bass.

 In 2014, he appeared on the telethon BBC Children in Need.

 Art

 In 2007, Price returned to the art world with an art exhibition, "Love Over Gold", which was held at the Leonard Street Gallery, London.
 In 2008, he teamed up with Pete Tong to provide much of the artwork for Tong's new Wonderland club night at Eden nightclub in San Antonio, Ibiza.

 There was an exhibition of Price's art in Berlin from 13 to 26 June 2008.
 In April 2009, a retrospective exhibition titled "Kids Are All Riot" took place in Shoreditch, London, coinciding with the release of his screenprint "Apocalypse Angel".

 Around 2008, Price's art work was displayed on the London Underground by the arts company Art Below.

-In 2021, he modeled for Louis Vuitton Menswear Spring/Summer and contributed a song.
+In 2021, he modeled for Louis Vuitton Menswear Spring / Summer collection and contributed a song.

+Books

+The innovative nature of Goldie's art (both sonic and visual) was a consistent theme in Kodwo Eshun's acclaimed book 'More Brilliant Than The Sun' (published in 1998) which has long been seen as a landmark text on Afro-futurism.
+Among the works that Eshun referenced were Goldie's 1986 graffiti piece Future World Machine and his 1992 single 'Terminator'.
+Noting the links between the multi-dimensionality in both painting and sound, Eshun noted: "There's a big interface between graffiti and the break."

+In 2002, Goldie's autobiography 'Nine Lives' was published by Hodder & Stoughton.
+Written with London-based writer Paul Gorman, the book traced his life story from childhood in care and foster homes through to the first flush of his success as a groundbreaking musical artist.